Baby Pac-Man: Pinball mode

 The mechanical pinball section operates as a traditional, though smaller, pinball table.
 The player hits targets with a metal ball using two button-operated flippers.
 The player may earn energizers, gain new fruit bonuses, and increase tunnel speed, all of which are used in the video mode.
 After losing a ball, the game resumes on the video screen, but with the chutes closed.
 The player must clear the maze or lose a life to reopen the chutes.
 The game ends when the player runs out of lives.

+Reception

+In a retrospective, GameRoom said the game had been a big hit, due more to the appeal of the character than the gameplay.